rubigdata/bigdata-blog-2021-joshdev-de/docs/final-project.md

-For my question I am only interested in the webpages itself so the only thing I care about are responses which hold html files.
+For my question I am only interested in the webpages itself so the only thing I care about are responses which hold HTML files.
 Another important step is to filter out any invalid entries to not get undefined behaviour.
 The steps of preparing the data can be seen here:

 ```scala
 val plainHTML = warcs.map { wr => wr._2}